tldr-pages/tldr/pages/common/z.md

 # z

-> Tracks the most used directories and enables quickly navigating to them using string or regex patterns.
+> Tracks the most used (by frecency) directories and enables quickly navigating to them using string or regex patterns.
 > More information: <https://github.com/rupa/z>.

 - Go to a directory that contains "foo" in the name: